Service Agreement Template, Free Download 2026

 Review, Sign, and Distribute

-Have both parties review the completed agreement carefully before signing.
+Have both parties review the completed general service agreement form carefully before signing.
 Each signatory must have legal authority to bind their organization.
 Include printed names, titles, and dates alongside signatures.
 If using electronic signatures, ensure your method complies with the federal ESIGN Act and your state's Uniform Electronic Transactions Act.
 Distribute executed copies to both parties and store securely for the duration of the agreement plus any applicable statute of limitations period.

 Free Template vs Custom Service Agreement